-- Give the usual correction dose at meal times (at least every four hours) and encourage carbohydrate-free fluids if the blood sugar is greater than 200 or carbohydrate containing fluids if the blood sugar is less than 200.
-If your child has vomited, start with small quantities and increase throughout the day as tolerated. - Recheck blood sugar and ketones every three hours and follow the above plan until they clear.
+- Give high blood sugar correction dose every 3 hours. - Encourage carb-free fluids (water, diet soda, etc) if the blood sugar is greater than 200. - Encourage fluids with carbs (regular soda, fruit juice, etc) if the blood sugar is less than 200. - If your child has vomited, start with small sips of fluids and increase throughout the day as tolerated.
+They may also eat small amounts of food (crackers, Jell-O, pudding) as tolerated. - Recheck blood sugar and ketones every 3 hours and follow the plan above until they clear.

-What if my child has vomited more than once?
+What if my child has vomited more than once and has ketones?